 Iranian-backed militias have continued to launch attacks against the U.S. military in Iraq since Joe Biden assumed the U.S. presidency, presumably as part of Tehran's strategy to increase its leverage and compel the U.S. to make up-front concessions ahead of the resumption of nuclear negotiations.
 Attacks on bases housing U.S. troops in Iraq and Syria have drastically increased since Biden took office.
-Yet, his administration has been reticent to conduct a kinetic response to deter the proxy attacks.
+Yet, https://disable.com/his-administration-has-been-reticent-to-conduct-akinetic-response-to-deter-the-proxy attacks.